kristiinalokko/nortal-leap-2026-test-assignment/AI_USAGE.md

 1. Could not get project setup running on intellij, needed help with run configurations.
 I used Claude with different prompts and copied any errors that appeared.

+2. In third part, i used Claude on whether to use JPA naming convention to resolve finByLoanedTo() or write the explicit custom query